rust-lang/blog.rust-lang.org/posts/inside-rust/2024-10-31-compiler-team-reorg.md

 team: the compiler team <https://www.rust-lang.org/governance/teams/compiler>
 ---
-Back in June, the compiler team merged [RFC 3599][rfc] which re-structured the team to ensure the team's policies and processes can support the maintainance of the Rust compiler going forward.
+Back in June, the compiler team merged [RFC 3599][rfc] which re-structured the team to ensure the team's policies and processes can support the maintenance of the Rust compiler going forward.

 Since the last change to the structure of the compiler team, the project has grown a lot -  the compiler receives roughly twice as many contributions, more team members regularly take on